LTheGreatest/ESOF_Project-Green_go/README.md

 # _GreenGo_ Development Report

-Welcome to the documentation pages of the _GreenGo_!
+Welcome to the documentation pages of _GreenGo_!

-You can find here details about the _GreenGo_, from a high-level vision to low-level implementation decisions, a kind of Software Development Report, organized by type of activities:
+You can find here details about _GreenGo_, from a high-level vision to low-level implementation decisions, a kind of Software Development Report, organized by type of activities:

 This project is part of the Software Engineering UC.
-The main goal is to build a mobile app that addresses the sustainable development in the context of hte academic community.
+The main goal is to build a mobile app that addresses the sustainable development in the context of the academic community.
-The app will try to encourage the FEUP community to have better practises regarding sustainable development.
+The app will try to encourage the FEUP community to have better practices regarding sustainable development.

 * [Business modeling](#business-modelling)
   * [Product Vision](#product-vision)